GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    Replace `FIELD_NAME` and `FIELD_DESCRIPTION` with the field's name and description.
 4. [Generate the providers]({{< ref "/get-started/generate-providers.md" >}})
-5. Copy and paste the generated documentation into the Hashicorp Registry's [Doc Preview Tool](https://registry.terraform.io/tools/doc-preview) to see how it will be rendered.
+5. Copy and paste the generated documentation into the Hashicorp Registry's [Doc Preview Tool](https://registry.terraform.io/tools/doc-preview) to see how it is rendered.
 {{< /tab >}}
 {{< /tabs >}}